Bruno Fernandes penalty miss: Solskjaer complains about Villa players putting off Man Utd star before he ba...

 What has been said?

-The spot kick was delayed as players from both sides surrounded the penalty area and the referee.
+The spot kick was delayed as players from both sides surrounded the penalty area and the referee, with the away side protesting against the decision.

 Fernandes altered his usual approach to penalties, abandoning his usual skip in the run up and subsequently sent it sailing over the bar.

-Solskjaer complained that the Villa players tried to put him off in his post-match interview, saying: "First of all, the way they get round the penalty spot, get around Bruno and all that, that's not to my liking, but I do understand it, it shouldn't be that way.
+Solskjaer complained that the Villa players tried to put the Portugal star off in his post-match interview, saying: "First of all, the way they get around the penalty spot, around Bruno and all that, that's not to my liking, but I do understand it, it shouldn't be that way.

 "Bruno is normally very good in those positions and unfortunately just missed this one.
 It doesn't get into Bruno's head, he's strong mentally and he'll step forward again."